BRBussy/vault/README.md

 ### Restarting

 - the file directory holds vault, so restarting server will seal this vault.
 So when restarting either unseal or delete directory and start from scratch
-- a useful cli command to do a complete restart:
+- a useful cli command to do a complete restart (run from root of this repo):

 ```
 echo "bring down old vault server" && \